usnistgov/bias-uq-pcr/README.md

 The documentation can be compiled using [sphinx](https://www.sphinx-doc.org) in [doc/](doc/).
 A pdf version of the documentation is available [here](doc/manual.pdf).

-# Citation
+# Citing This Work

-The citation for the software and experimental data contained in this package is
+To cite the manuscript, use Ref.
+[1].
+To cite the software or experimental data, use Ref.
+[2].

+## References

+    1. DeJaco, R. F.; Roberts, M. J.; Romsos, E. L.; Vallone, P. M.; Kearsley, A. J. Reducing Bias and Quantifying Uncertainty in Fluorescence Produced by PCR *Under Review*, 2023.

-    Robert DeJaco (2023), Software and Data associated with ``Reducing Bias and Quantifying Uncertainty in Fluorescence Produced by PCR,'' National Institute of Standards and Technology, https://doi.org/10.18434/mds2-2910 (Accessed **todays date**).
+    2. DeJaco, R. F. Software and Data associated with ``Reducing Bias and Quantifying Uncertainty in Fluorescence Produced by PCR *Under Review* 2023,'' National Institute of Standards and Technology, 2023, https://doi.org/10.18434/mds2-2910